Strawberry and Black Pepper Muffins? Might seem a strange choice, but this easy muffin recipe proves these two flavours go together perfectly!

 - 1 tsp freshly ground black pepper

-- In a jug measure and mix all the wet ingredients.
+In a jug, measure out all the wet ingredients.

-- Bake for 20-25 minutes or until the tops are golden brown and they spring back when touched.
+Bake for 20-25 minutes, or until the tops are golden brown and they spring back when pressed.

 Need some more muffin inspiration?
 Pop over to my library of muffin recipes for a flavour to suit everyone :)